Christmas Past at Tyntesfield National Trust

 Created by Artist Ramona Eve with young people from South Weston Activity Network

-Something magical is at work amidst the bookcases as stories and toys come to life!
-Spin the super-sized wonderland carousel, and watch the shadow play of fictional characters, echoing the performances staged in the library window by the children who lived here long ago.
+Something magical was at work amidst the bookcases as stories and toys came to life!
+We spun the super-sized wonderland carousel, and watched the shadow play of fictional characters, echoing the performances staged in the library window by the children who lived here long ago.

 DINING ROOM